abendigo/abendigo.github.io/_posts/2017-04-09-glitch_com_koa_socket_io.markdown

 In the console section, I saw some errors as I typed, but once I finished editing the file, I saw the packages get installed.
 Sweet!

-I added [koa-static][static], middleware to server static assets, and socket.io while I was here, ending up with:
+I added [koa-static][static], middleware to serve static assets, and socket.io while I was there, ending up with:

     "dependencies": {
       "koa": "^2.2.0",